spuithori/svelte-ionic-app/README.md

 * $goto will become goto - second argument is different - check documentation on $app/navigation https://kit.svelte.dev/docs/modules#$app-navigation
 * use beforeNavigate hook for ionViewWillLeave event in IonPage.

+The Svelte-Vite-Routify repo will continue to exist as separate branch once the migration is completed.
+But I don't think I will upgrade things anymore.

 ## Introduction
 A showcase app for all Ionic UI elements - up to Ionic 6!!!
 Use this app to try-out the elements you like for your app, and then navigate directly to the API docs or the source code.